 The Eco Team consists of a group of representatives from different year groups.
 They hold meetings to talk about environmental issues which affect the school, the local and global community, and to plan activities for the whole school to take part in.
 As part of our ongoing effort to reduce plastic waste as a school, we are part of the ‘Terracycle’ scheme, through which we are able to collect and recycle single-use plastics, rather than sending them to landfill.
 We also encourage taking part in ‘Plastic-Free Day’ each year, where every child who brings a packed lunch to school does so without including single-use plastic – this inspires many to make small tweaks to their lunches, which then become permanent changes.

 At Waverley Abbey, we work hard to promote Eco values and are proud to be involved in various Eco schemes.
 The children love taking part in ‘green’ activities and appreciate how lucky we are that our school is set in such lovely natural surroundings.
 We feel it is important that the children establish a sound knowledge and pro-active attitude when it comes to environmental issues and how to ‘do our bit’.

 ‘Bio’ means ‘life’ and ‘Blitz’ means ‘to do something quickly and intensively’.
-Together they make ‘BioBlitz’, a collaborative race against the clock to discover as many species of plants, animals and fungi as possible, within a set location, over a defined time period.’
+‘BioBlitz’, a collaborative race against the clock to discover as many species of plants, animals and fungi as possible, within a set location, over a defined time period.’